RyanCookies/AI4EO_Week_4_Unsupervised_Learning/README.md

 ## Application

 ### Image Classification
+In this example, we used three bands in Sentinel-2 imagery for the classification.
+The band images were stacked to create a mask with only non-zero values for both K-Mean and GMM.

+#### K-Mean Implementation
+The data was reshaped for the K-Mean implementation, and two clusters (k = 2) were defined.
+The result is shown below.

+#### GMM Implementation
+The data was reshaped for the GMM implementation.
+Similar to K-Mean, two components were defined.
+The result is shown below.
 <p align="right">(<a href="#top">back to top</a>)</p>

-#### K-Mean Implementation
-In this example, we will use three bands in Sentinel-2 imagery for the classification.
-First, the band images will be stacked to create a mask with only non-zero values.
-Then, the data will be reshaped for the K-Mean implementation.
-Two clusters (k = 2) were defined, and the result is shown below.

 ### Altimetry Classification
 <p align="right">(<a href="#top">back to top</a>)</p>